FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 drwx------  2 mysql mysql 4096 Apr 28 19:33 mysql-keyring
 ```

 Your directories should look similar.
-They should all be owned by the user and group named mysql.
-The permissions should be read, write, execute for the user only (that's what `"drwx------"` means).
+They should all be owned by the user and group named `mysql`.
+The permissions should be read, write, execute for that user only (that's what `"drwx------"` means).
 If this is not how your directories are set, you can change the ownership and permissions for these directories by executing these commands:

 ```bash
 $ chown -R mysql:mysql /var/lib/mysql*